Our complete guide to buying pillows and duvets

 White Duvet 10.5 tog - This budget duvet will serve its purpose well enough without breaking the bank.
 The poly-cotton cover is filled with polyester and hollow fibres, making the quilt fully washable and it can be tumble dried too.
-It is a hygienic non-allergenic quilt, possibly suitable for a child's first quilt, students, rental properties and B&B's.
+It is a hygienic non-allergenic quilt, possibly suitable for a child's first quilt and go with their first childrens duvet cover.
+Also ideal for students, rental properties and B&B's.
 This excellent value for money duvet is available in Single, Double and King Sizes and in 10.5, 13.5 and 15tog weights.

 Micro Fibre Duvet 10.5 tog - This is a fantastic quality microfibre budget range duvet.
 This duvet again has a poly-cotton cover, but is filled with microfibre.
 Microfibre is still as light as, but has slightly more volume than, standard hollow fibres.
 The duvet is washable, tumble dryer safe, hygienic and non-allergenic.
 Available in single, double and kingsize and in 10.5 and 13.5 tog ratings, this product is a good choice for first time buyers come home-makers.